DeepFriedDog/PubPeer-comments-finder/README.md

 ### Returns
 - An integer representing the number of PubPeer comments
 - Returns 0 if the publication is not found or has no comments
-- Throws an error if there are connection issues or API problems
+- Throws an error if there are connection issues or scraping problems

 ## Notes

 - Requires an active internet connection
-- Uses PubPeer API v3
+- Uses web scraping to get comment counts
+- Requires Chrome browser to be installed
 - Returns 0 for publications not found on PubPeer or without comments
-- Includes error handling for API and connection issues
+- Includes error handling for connection and scraping issues

 ## License